Jakarta LRT: Pembangunan Jaya LRT (LRT KPDBU)

-Apart from the North and South Line plans, the Jakarta Provincial Government is also planning the construction of the Pulogebang-Joglo LRT route for 3,215 km (1,998 mi).
+Apart from the North and South Line plans, the Jakarta Provincial Government is also planning the construction of the Pulogebang-Joglo LRT route for 32.15 km (19.98 mi).
 This line procurement is carried out under the Regional Government and Business Entity Cooperation scheme between the Jakarta Provincial Government and PT Pembangunan Jaya.

 Ticket and fare

 LRT Jakarta begun collecting fares from 1 December 2019.
 On the entire system, passengers pay a flat fare of Rp 5.000.

 LRT Jakarta accept both cash and cashless payment.
 Cash payment are accepted to pay single trip tickets.
 Passengers must deposit of Rp 15.000 in addition to journey fare, which could be refunded within 7 days after last tapping out at exit gate.

 Cashless payment methods accepted are prepaid cards and electronic wallet.
-Prepaid cards accepted include e-money (Bank Mandiri), Flazz (Bank BCA), TapCash (Bank BNI), Brizzi (Bank BRI) Jakcard (Bank DKI), and Multi Trip Card (KAI Commuter).
-LRT Jakarta also accepts Jak Lingko-branded payment cards provided by Bank DKI, Bank Mandiri, Bank BRI, and Bank BNI.
+Prepaid cards accepted include e-money (Bank Mandiri), Flazz (Bank BCA), TapCash (Bank BNI), Brizzi (Bank BRI) Jakcard (Bank Jakarta), and Multi Trip Card (KAI Commuter).
+LRT Jakarta also accepts Jak Lingko-branded payment cards provided by Bank Jakarta, Bank Mandiri, Bank BRI, and Bank BNI.
 Fares are deducted from these prepaid cards upon exiting.
 From 3 August 2020, LRT Jakarta accepts payment from electronic wallet.
 To date it only accepts wallets provided by LinkAja.
 Passengers only need to scan QR code at the entry gate to pay directly from their LinkAja e-wallet.